Winter Safety Checklist: 10 Must-Haves for Seniors and Their Caregivers

 Updated from the original publication on November 7, 2019.

-1. Fresh Batteries in Smoke Detectors
+1. Fresh Batteries in Smoke Detectors: Winter Fire Safety for Seniors

 As we all know, the winter months in the northeast can get extremely cold, so it is vital to make sure your senior loved one’s home stays warm.
 One easy way is to ensure the home is properly insulated and does not have drafty doors or windows.
 This could mean getting a door draft stopper to block the door or adding weather stripping to any drafty window or door.

-3. Action Plan
+3. Create an Emergency Action Plan For Winter Weather

-4. Emergency Preparedness Kit
+4. Create an Emergency Preparedness Kit for Seniors

 A well-stocked kit can ensure the health and safety of your senior loved one even beyond the winter.
 Kits should include non-perishable food items, bottled water, some candy in case they have low blood sugar, medications they might need, a radio, a flashlight, and warm blankets.
 Our winter disaster supply kit checklist details some additional items to include.